NJCAA women's basketball championships: RCTC shakes off slow start to advance to Friday's semifinals

 The No. 3 seeded Yellowjackets shook off a bit of rust early on, before using good team defense and a solid game from Olivia Christianson to knock off No. 6 Community College of Rhode Island 67-52 in a NJCAA Division III women's championship quarterfinal on Thursday night at RCTC.

-The Yellowjackets (25-1) will now move on to play No. 7 Riverdale in a semifinal at 7 p.m. on Friday.
-Riverdale upset No. 2 Fulton-Mnotgomery 72-60 in its quarterfinal.
+The Yellowjackets (25-1) will now move on to play No. 7 Riverland Community College, from Austin, in a semifinal at 7 p.m. on Friday.
+Riverland upset No. 2 Fulton-Mnotgomery 72-60 in its quarterfinal.

 At first, it looked like perhaps RCTC was the one on upset alert in its quarterfinal.